Highpoint2000/webserver-logger/README.md

 (*) In order to use the blacklist button and option, a file /web/logger/blacklist.txt must be created.
 For example, the frequencies that should not be logged must be: 89,800 89,400 100.80 ...
 They can be written next to or below each other with spaces.

+### Version 1.3b

+- Error correction in html export
+- Improved error display
+- Bug fixing

+## History:

 ### Version 1.3a

 - Fixed Problems with table layout
-- Optimization of the filter function for html- & csv-exports
+- Optimization of the filter function for html-exports

-## History:

 ### Version 1.3